mcgoddard/janky_werewolf_backend/README.md

 ## Building
 To build the various lambdas that make up the service run `make build_all` from the project root.
 This can take some time on a fresh install.
 This runs the `make build` command in each lambda subdirectory.

-If you only want to build/rebuild a single lambda simply navigate to that directory and use `make build` or use `make x_lambda build` from the project root.
+If you only want to build/rebuild a single lambda simply navigate to that directory and use `make build` or use `t=x_lambda make build` from the project root.

 ## Deploying
 Make sure your system is set up with a valid AWS SDK config defining the `jankywerewolf_admin` profile.